-With the variable substitution (1), the FEM yields a system of interval equations.
-However, the literal intervals appearing in the system stiffness matrix K are of sufficient large width that it is not possible to solve the system using interval Gaussian elimination with partial pivoting, e.g. [8, Sect.
-7] and [12, p.
-157].
+possible to solve the system using interval Gaussian elimination with partial pivoting, e.g., Ref.
+[8] and [12,].
 A naive application of the FEM in the interval case will almost always fail or deliver result intervals that are hopelessly wide.

-We note that by using the alternative variable substitution (2) the interval entries of K actually become slightly narrower.
+We note that by using the alternative variable substitution (11) the interval entries of K actually become slightly narrower.
 However this does not suffice for the system to become solvable.
 Also, this transformation is less suitable for the parametric solution, due to the presence of implicit interval parameters for the element lengths (which depend on the explicit parameters for the node coordinates).
 This causes the result intervals for the diplacements to be wider, since this dependency is not taken into account.

-5.3 Parametric solution
+5.3 Parametric Solution

 The parametric solver from Section 4.2 delivers intervals for the node displacements which are given as the starting values in Table 3.
-Applying (6), these values are used to generate intervals for the element forces, which are given as the starting values in Table 2.
-By themselves,
+Applying Eq.
+(21), these values are used to generate intervals for the element forces, which are given as the starting values in Table 4.
+By themselves, these result intervals for the displacements are rather wide and thus not completely satisfactory.
+The resulting intervals for the element forces are much too wide and are unsatisfactory.